Last updated: 23 May 2021

 We'll update this section as more information becomes available.
 If you can't find the answer to your question on our website please get in touch.

 Yes, applications are still open.
-We are currently taking applications for 2020 and 2021 admission:
+We are currently taking applications for 2021 admission:

-- Undergraduate courses starting in 2021 (all teaching periods)
+- Undergraduate courses starting in 2021 (midyear and later teaching periods)

-- Postgraduate courses starting in 2021 (all teaching periods)
+- Postgraduate courses starting in 2021 (midyear and later teaching periods)

 You can submit your application online, our website is always available.